TalaoDAO/credible/docs/talao_interaction_protocol.md

 The "display" attribute is a description of the Issuer expectations about the UI design of the VC.

-The nonce arttribute will be used for DID_auth response or self-issued.
+The challenge arttribute will be used for DID_auth response or self-issued.

+Manifest attribute will be used later for the credential manifest json file.

+Display, challenge, sharlink and manfiest are optional attributes.

 example: